ntulenev/RabbitMQAsyncEnumerableAdapter/README.md

+# RabbitAdapter
-### A helper adapter to use RabbitMq as AsyncEnumerator
+### A helper adapter that helps use RabbitMq consumer as AsyncEnumerator

 ```C#
 var factory = new ConnectionFactory() { HostName = "localhost" };